Website Design and Consulting Services

 Google has once again flexed its mighty muscle and is forcing the online world into totally adopting secure websites.
 Previously only considered for sites that conducted financial transactions and maybe had an online enquiry form to submit, it would seem that everyone is going to need a secure site if they wish to remain reasonably high on search engine rankings and not subject their visitors to warnings that may make them hightail it out of their site!

-The original World Wide Web was built on an electronic protocol and programming language known as HTTP (HyperText Transport Protocol).
+The original World Wide Web was built using an electronic protocol and programming language called HTTP (HyperText Transport Protocol).
 It was the original “lingua franca” of the web.
 Buried in that HTTP code are the instructions of what is placed and where it is placed on a page when you visit a website.
 It also contains other information – too much to detail in this posting and irrelevant.
 The primary problem with HTTP is that it isn’t very secure; it can be “eavesdropped” upon by others who might spot some interesting information being transmitted (e.g. credit card details) and use it for nefarious purposes.

-The way to stop this from occurring is to use the HTTPS protocol (the ‘S’ stands for “secure” or “Secure Socket Layer – SSL”), which is built on HTTP2 and encrypts all of the electronic communications passing between the user and server.
-You know you’re on a secure HTTPS connection when you not only see the added S in the URL but also a little green padlock icon in the address bar of your browser.
+The way to stop this from occurring is to use the HTTPS protocol (the ‘S’ stands for “secure” or “Secure Socket Layer – SSL”), which is built on HTTP2 and encrypts all the electronic communications passing between the user and server.
+You know you’re on a secure HTTPS connection when you not only see the added S in the URL, but also a little green padlock icon in the address bar of your browser.

-As I indicated earlier, there is another good reason for having your website run under HTTPS: Google will like it better and rank it higher in its search engine.
-Google has taken that a step further.
-As of the time of this writing, anyone using the Chrome browser (which is, of course, built and supported by Google) who is visiting an unsecured site will be warned of such directly in the browser:town of stony plain website not secureFew things will scare away a potential customer more than warning them that their computer’s security is potentially about to be breached!
+Few things will scare away a potential customer more than warning them that their computer’s security is potentially about to be breached!
 As of this writing, approximately 60% of web users employ the Chrome browser.
 (Yes, at the time of this writing, the Town of Stony Plain did not have SSL on its website.)

 So, to summarize, you want to update your website to be delivered to users via HTTPS because: